Anti-Romani sentiment: History

-While the period in which the first wave of migration of Roma from South Asia is a matter of debate, a wave is believed to have taken place in an attempt to escape the implications of the invasions of Mahmud of Ghazni.
+While the period of the first wave of migration of Roma from South Asia is a matter of debate, a wave is believed to have occurred in an attempt to escape the consequences of the invasions by Mahmud of Ghazni.
 The historical persecution and discrimination of Romani people is also thought to have been rooted in the lowest strata of the Hindu caste system.
 The ill-treatment of the Doma caste may have compelled them to flee India.
 Genetic research and historical evidence suggest that the Roma originated from the Dalit, or "untouchable," groups in India.
-They were commonly linked to occupations such as musicians, dancers, and entertainers, and may have departed because of the severe and inflexible caste system that subjected them to social exclusion.
+They were commonly associated with occupations such as musicians, dancers, and entertainers, and may have left because of the severe and inflexible caste system that subjected them to social exclusion.

+Ian Hancock highlighted that the origins of the Roma can be traced back to the warrior class known as the Rajput warriors.
+The Rajputs, referred to as "Sons of Kings," represent an ancient martial group that resided in what is now Rajasthan and engaged in various conquests across Asia.
+They were forcibly taken to Europe and compelled to labor in metallurgy.
+Hancock remarked that these individuals, 'did not belong to the Kshatriya (warrior) caste, but alongside the Rajputs, whether as captives of war or as victors defeating the enemy, they departed from India.
+Subsequently, the Roma migrated westward along the Silk Road following these military campaigns towards Persia and Armenia.
 The Dom caste is believed to have been cursed by Lord Shiva after a member of their community, Kallu Dom, attempted to steal an earring from Goddess Parvati in Hindu mythology, resulting in their discrimination and marginalization.
 The Roma people also refer to themselves as Roma chave, meaning "sons of Rama," which suggests their historical connection to Hinduism.
-Many Romani legends, which are well-preserved, point to India as their homeland, calling it Baro Than, or "the Great Land."
+Many well-preserved Romani legends point to India as their homeland, calling it Baro Than, or "the Great Land."
 Studies of their language, traditions, rituals, and physical characteristics support the conclusion that the majority of Romani people in Europe are descended from Hindus originating in India.
+The Romani people are believed to be a mixture of the Dom and the Jats.
+Pischel suggested that conflicts during the Islamic conquests of northern India might have forced the ancestors of the Roma to leave the region.
+De Goeje proposed that the Roma could have been followers of the Jats, a warrior group that served in the Sassanid armies.
+The Romani people are also thought to descend from the Dom, a low caste in India that were beggars, thieves, prostitutes, musicians, and grave-diggers, who gradually left India over centuries to avoid social exclusion.